hiclick/hiclick.github.com/fav/photo/docs/masks-and-channels.md

-# 修图 - Masks and channels
+# 修图 - Masks and Channels

 Adobe Photoshop CS6 Classroom in a Book